qor/doc/helpers/wildcard-router.md

   // Visit "/page2"   will return "Page2"
   // Visit "/faq1"    will return "FAQ1: Answer1"
   // Visit "/faq2"    will return "FAQ2: Answer2"
-  // Visit "/unknown" will return "404 page not found" with statu code 404
+  // Visit "/unknown" will return "Sorry, this page was gone!" with statu code 404
 ```